Kidney Cancer: Tests After Diagnosis

 The tests you have may include:

 Ultrasound uses sound waves to create images of internal organs.
 For this test, a gel is put on your belly and a small wand called a transducer is pressed on the skin to look at your abdominal organs.
 The transducer gives off sound waves and picks up the echoes as they bounce off the tissues.
-This test is used to help figure out if the cancer has spread from your kidneys to other organs, like the liver.
+This test is used to help figure out if the cancer has spread from your kidneys to other organs such as the liver.

 Positron emission tomography (PET) scan

 This test shows whether the cancer has spread to your bones.
 A small amount of a radioactive substance is injected into a vein.
 It travels through the blood vessels and collects in areas of the bones where there is damage.
 Then pictures are taken to show these areas.
-The damage may be from cancer or other conditions like arthritis, and more testing may be needed.
+The damage may be from cancer or other conditions like arthritis.
+More testing may be needed.